gap-packages/RAMEGA/README.md

          - finding the boolean function from the given network of threshold elements;

 There is a manual in the sub-directory 'doc' written using the GAP package gapdoc which describes the available functions in detail.
-The dvi, pdf, html versions of the manual are also available there.
+The pdf and html versions of the manual are also available there.